Sanjib Sahoo, a member of English Teacher group has requested about the situations where YET is used.

 Yet is also used in the middle of the sentence when the situation is not clear.
 Mainly m such type of sentences belong to formal conversations.

-In such sentences, “yet” is often places after
+In such sentences, “yet” is often placed after

 - The Education department has yet to determine, whether the allegations of cheating is true